History

 In 1895, the Qing court ceded Taiwan to Japan.
 Officials on the island declared the establishment of Asia's first rep...

-Formosa: How the West 'Discovered' an Island That Already Had People Living On It
+Formosa: How Westerners 'Discovered' an Island That Was Already Inhabited

-In 1704, a Frenchman who had never been to Asia stood before the Royal Society of London and, armed with an alphabet ...
+In 1704, a Frenchman who had never been to Asia stood before the Royal Society in London and, using a script and reli...

 The 19th-Century Camphor Wars: The World's Desired Fragrance, Hidden in Indigenous Mountains